webbeetechnologies/ReactHackathon/README.md

 1. As a staff member I want to have different machine types (bull dozers, cranes, chainsaws, ...)
 2. As a staff member I would like to specify which attributes the machine type has **once** (weight, power, manufacturing date, ...)
 3. As a staff member I want that attributes can be date, text, checkbox or number
-4. As a staff member I want that all machines of one type share attributes (all cranes have a weight, manufacture date as well as a maximum lift weight for example)
+4. As a staff member I want that all machines of one type share attributes (all cranes have a model, weight, manufacture date as well as a maximum lift weight for example)
-5. As a staff member I want to set a title for a machine type (Chainsaw, Bulldozer, ...)
+5. As a staff member I want to pick one of the attributes as a title attribute for the machines of one type (For eg. model).
-6. As a staff member I want to select a title field for the machines of a machine category.
+6. As a staff member I want to set a title for a machine type (Chainsaw, Bulldozer, ...)
 7. As a staff member I want to be able to add new machine types as well as to edit or delete existing ones at any time
 8. As a staff member I want to have many machines of each machine type ( for example 6 chainsaws from different brands that have different characteristics)
 9. As a staff member, I want to be able to filter by machine type (See all chain saws, all bull dozers, ...).